 \begin{corollary}[Simple conditions for Gaussian convergence] For each $n \geq 1$ consider a noisy voter model $\NVM(V_n,P_n,p_n)$ with $|V_n|=n$.
 If

-then $ W_n \overset{\mathcal D}{\Rightarrow} \mathcal N(0,1). $ \end{corollary} Now consider the case that $V$ is the vertex set of a connected graph and $P$ the transition matrix of the random walk on this graph.
-The stationary distribution of $P$ is given by $\pi(x) = d(x)/(2m)$ where $d(x)$ is the degree of $x$, and $m$ is the number of edges of the graph.
+then $ W_n \overset{\mathcal D}{\Rightarrow} \mathcal N(0,1). $ \end{corollary} Now consider the case in which $V$ is the vertex set of a connected graph and $P$ the transition matrix of the random walk on this graph.
+It is standard that the stationary distribution of $P$ is given by $\pi(x) = d(x)/(2m)$ where $d(x)$ is the degree of $x$, and $m$ is the number of edges of the graph.
 In this setting, we can rewrite the conditions of Corollary~\ref{cor:normalApprox} to obtain the following:

 \begin{corollary}[Gaussian convergence for random walks] Let $G_n$ be a sequence of connected graphs with vertex sets $V_n$ of size $n$, and let $d_n(x)$ be the degree of vertex $x$ in $G_n$.
 Consider the noisy voter model $\NVM(V_n, P_n, p_n)$ where $P_n$ is the transition matrix of the random walk on $G_n$.
 If